SerenityCodes/ZapLang/README.md

 }
 ```

-🧠 **Flexible Compilation Targets**
+#### Flexible Compilation Targets
 Zap can compile to native code via LLVM for maximum performance, C++ for easy embedding into existing projects, or bytecode for fast iteration during development.
-While there's a bytecode option for rapid prototyping, the end goal is to be able to self-host and not have to use the VM unless you want to.
+Each option tailors to different developers at different points during the development cycle.

-🛠 **Simplicity + Performance**
+#### Simplicity + Performance
-Like Go, Zap has a simple syntax—inspired by Zig's approach to clarity.
-Like Rust and C++, it offers raw performance.
-But unlike both, it doesn't fight you or over-abstract — what you write is what you get.
+Like Go, Zap has a simple syntax, inspired by Zig's approach to clarity.
+Given the domain-specific nature, it offers raw performance at C++ speeds in a higher level language.

 ## Features

 🧱 **Components**
 - Declared with the `component` keyword
 - Native ECS-style storage expected in runtime
-- Read/write semantics using `ref`, `val`
+- Copy/Reference semantics using `ref` instead of pointers

 ⚙️ **Attributes**
 - Declared with `@[name(args...)]`